-- K-Cup recycling in Rowell Annex, Lakeside and Perry Hall - Continue adding to current inventory of water Refill stations - Created waste sample bubbles in CCM waste stations in Eats and near Campus Store (2016) - Opened Swap Shop in Skiff Hall- Spring 2017; expanded to include small food shelf, Fall 2017 - Added additional compost bin (purchased by Green Revolving Fund) for the Champlain Room, for event use, 2018 - Developed comprehensive Waste Management Plan, 2019-2020 - Annual activities: - o New employee orientation session on sustainability each month - o Recycling Assistance during Move-In - o Had Green Teams at major campus events including Orientation, Family Weekend and Admissions Open Houses & Visit Days. - o Trash Bash waste sort (fall) - o Annual Move-Out Collection in the spring for residence halls, (co-hosted by Res Life).
-Casella & ReSource as key partners modified collection in Spring 2020 due to campus shut down - o Off-campus Spring Move Out Project, hosted by City of Burlington, CSWD, UVM, Champlain, ReSource, in May (on Loomis Street and Buell Street in downtown Burlington) with several Champlain student & staff volunteers -modified collection in Spring 2020 due to campus shut down
+- K-Cup recycling in Rowell Annex, Lakeside and Perry Hall - Continue adding to current inventory of water Refill stations - Created waste sample bubbles in CCM waste stations in Eats and near Campus Store (2016) - Opened Swap Shop in Skiff Hall- Spring 2017; expanded to include small food shelf, Fall 2017 - Added additional compost bin (purchased by Green Revolving Fund) for the Champlain Room, for event use, 2018 - Developed comprehensive Waste Management Plan, 2019-2020 - Annual activities: - o New employee orientation session on sustainability each month - o Recycling Assistance during Move-In - Had Green Teams at major campus events including Orientation, Family Weekend and Admissions Open Houses & Visit Days. (on hold this year, due to pandemic) - o Trash Bash waste sort (fall) (on hold this year, due to pandemic) - Annual Move-Out Collection in the spring for residence halls, (co-hosted by Res Life).
+Casella & ReSource as key partners - We filled two ReSource box trucks of materials (household goods & clothing) over the two days, 1 and a 1⁄2 pallets of food and cleaning supplies to Feeding Chittenden, and a few boxes of books to put back into use on campus or to donate to Better World Books. - o Off-campus Spring Move Out Project, hosted by City of Burlington, CSWD, UVM, Champlain, ReSource, in May (on Loomis Street and Buell Street in downtown Burlington) with several Champlain student & staff volunteers -modified collection in Spring 2021 due to campus shut down